Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Conclusion

 In terms of future work, there are various directions which could be taken up.
 One of them is related to exploiting higher-order schemes, which were provided in \cite{Foster2023,LyonsHighOrder}.
 Numerical results indicate strong orders of up to 4. \cite{LyonsHighOrder} has proven strong order $3/2,5/2$ and $3$ under gradient Lipschitz, Hessian Lipschitz and third-order Lipschitz assumptions, respectively.
 However, the dimensional dependence obtained under each of these assumptions has not been shown to improve on the UBU scheme in \cite{sanz2021wasserstein}.
 Furthermore, such splitting schemes typically require more than one gradient evaluation per step, unlike our strategy.
 In a different direction, one could consider integrators adapted to potentials that do not have the gradient-Lipschitz property (such as in the case of sparsity-inducing priors \cite{park2008bayesian} or log link functions).
-Other potential directions are nested expectations \cite{UnbiasedInt} and static parameter estimation \citep{del2023bayesian, awadelkarim2023unbiased}.
-Finally, one could consider the setting where one does not assume convexity \cite{Eberle2019,majka2020,chakreflection,schuh2024}.
+Other potential directions are nested expectations \cite{UnbiasedInt} or the setting where one does not assume convexity \cite{Eberle2019,majka2020,chakreflection,schuh2024}.

 \begin{funding} The authors acknowledge the support of the Engineering and Physical Sciences Research Council Grant EP/S023291/1 (MAC-MIGS Centre for Doctoral Training).
-NKC is supported by an EPSRC-UKRI AI for Net Zero Grant: ``{Enabling CO2 Capture And Storage Projects Using AI}", (Grant EP/Y006143/1). \end{funding}
+NKC is supported by an EPSRC-UKRI AI for Net Zero Grant: ``{Enabling CO2 Capture And Storage Projects Using AI}", (Grant EP/Y006143/1).
+NKC is supported by a City University of Hong Kong Start-up Grant, project number: 7200809.
+DP is supported by a Nanyang Technological University Start-up Grant, project number: 024968-00001.